-Making Documents Accessible
+Making Content Accessible

 Before uploading any electronic document, consider if it needs to be uploaded in this particular format.
 Can the content be copied and pasted onto a regular webpage?
-Webpages use an HTML format and HTML is the most accessible format for information on the web.
-Therefore, it is best practice to have information on a webpage rather than within a PDF or Word document when possible.
+Webpages use an HTML format and HTML is the most accessible format for information on the web, followed by MS Office, then PDF.
+The least accessible type of document is a PDF form.
+Therefore, it is best practice to have information on a webpage rather than within a Word document or PDF when possible.

 To get help on creating and editing accessible web pages within the uwb.edu website, contact the Advancement & External Relation's Web Team.